thiagobustamante/typescript-rest/README.md

    testGet() {
       return new Promise<MyClass>(function(resolve, reject){
          //...
-			   throw new Errors.NotImplementedError("This operation s not available yet");
+			   throw new Errors.NotImplementedError("This operation is not available yet");
 		  });
    }